-The other option is to head out on a three hour trip to Zlatá Koruna Abbey, which will take in loads of great scenery and also has a great riverside pub about two hours into the journey.
+The other option is to head out on a three hour trip to Zlatá Koruna Abbey, which will take in loads of great scenery and has a great riverside pub about two hours into the journey.
 You’ll also get to see the Zlatá Koruna Abbey, which is a must-visit when coming to this part of the Czech Republic.
 It’s about nine miles in total and costs 700 CZK for 1-2 people.
 The rental company will arrange to get you back to the town when you have arrived at Zlatá Koruna Abbey.

 The most popular hike in Český Krumlov is to the Křížový Vrch, as this only takes about twenty minutes, therefore leaving plenty of time for other pursuits.
 Walk to the end of Rooseveltova street, cross at the traffic light, then head straight for the first (empty) chapel-like Station of the Cross.
-Turning right, it’s easy to navigate along successive Stations of the Cross until you reach the white church on the hill (closed), set in the middle of wild meadows.
+Turning right, it’s easy to navigate along with successive Stations of the Cross until you reach the white church on the hill (closed), set in the middle of wild meadows.
 The view of the town from this location is an absolute joy to behold, with the river perfectly framing the town with its meandering bends.

-If you fancy some riding lessons, head past Křížový Vrch, about a mile and a half out of town.
+Suppose you fancy some riding lessons, head past Křížový Vrch, about a mile and a half out of town.
 Here you will find Slupenec Horse Riding Club, who are the best in the area for this pursuit.

-A one hour session here will cost you 300 CZK, and this can either be outdoors or in the ring.
+A one-hour session here will cost you 300 CZK, and this can either be outdoors or in the ring.
 If you want to make a day of it, 2,200 CZK will get you an all-day ride.
-It’s open from Tuesday to Sunday, between the hours of 10am and 6pm.
+It’s open from Tuesday to Sunday, between the hours of 10 am and 6 pm.
 For more information, visit www.jk-slupenec.cz.